R3rumCC/HikeTracker22-13/README.md

 - Role: The role of the user
 - Password: The hashed password of the user
 - Salt: The salt used in the encryption process

-### Counters_Services
-Association table that links counters with the services they provide
-- IdCounter: The Id of a counter
-- ServiceName: The name of the service provided

-Both these fields are primary key

-### Queues
-Table that saves all the tickets of the day, both served and not, for synchronization purposes
-- IdTicket: Primary key identifying a single ticket, of type XYY, where X is a letter identifying a type service and YY are numbers
-- IsCalled: Boolean specifying whether a ticket has already been called or not

-### Service_Data
-Table that saves each time a service is delivered and by who
-- ServiceName: The name of the service delivered
-- User: The email of the user that delivered the service
-- DateTime: The time at which the service was delivered
-- IsServed: Boolean specifying whether the ticket called was served or absent

-The first three fields are primary key

 ## Dao Documentation